ginigangadharan/openguard-doc/pages/docs.md

 ---
 layout: page
-title: Workshops
+title: Documentation Sitemap
 permalink: /docs/
 ---

-# All Workshops
+# All Documentations

 Welcome to the **{{ site.title }}** documentation pages!
 Here you can quickly jump to a particular page.